ansible/ansible/docs/docsite/rst/network_use_case_facts.rst

 -------------

 * Ansible 2.3 (or higher) installed FIXMELINK
-* One or more network device compatible:
+* One or more network device compatible with Ansible FIXMELINK

-  * Arista
-  * Cisco: ios, iosxr, nxos
-  * FIXME

 Audience
 --------